At Stewarts, we are committed to protecting your privacy. Set out below is an explanation of how we use your information.

 We process your personal data for various purposes including:

-- The provision of legal or other services, including dealing with claims and legal proceedings, under a retainer or contractual agreement or to take certain steps at your request to enter into a retainer or contract
+- The provision of legal or other services, including dealing with claims and legal proceedings, under a retainer or contractual agreement or to take certain steps to enter into a retainer or contract

 - Compliance with our legal and regulatory obligations